 Case: Focus on a specific discipline within the work field of Campaign Design.
-I chose illustration at first and that evolved into copywriting.

 Year: 2023